MATHS 3025 - Professional Practice III

 Learning & Teaching Modes

-The goal of this course is for the students to develop practical skills.
-Background information will be provided in lectures, and is then put into practice in workshops.
-Workshop activities and assignments are as close as possible to tasks you'd to to apply for a job or in the workplace.
-In the second half of the course, most workshop activities and assessments are related to a team project.
-Outside lectures and workshops, students are expected to prepare for lectures and workshops, to work on practical assessment exercises, to provide feedback on other students' work, and to work on the team project.
+The aim of this course is for the students to develop employability & lifelong skills.
+Intensive workshop activities and assignments are directly related to graduate applications & real worls scenarios.
+In the second half of the course, most workshop activities and assessments are related to a team indutrsy project.
+Students are expected to prepare for workshops, to work on practical assessment exercises & to continue to explore opportunities within industry & the university professional environment.

 Workload